 The Republican Party's finished anyway, whether it's official or not.

-They're never gonna win another election.
+They're never going to win another election.

 It's mathematics.

-I'm not even speaking ideologically or philosophically, it's simply mathematics.
+I'm not even speaking ideologically or philosophically.

 And while we're hearing, by the way, there's that gruesome shot of that young man's broken leg in the basketball game.